chris-stanton50/particles-cdssm/docs/to_do.md

 ## High Priority

-To do tomorrow morning:
+- Finish getting your nice plot to work.

+### IOU Model

-- Run the results for the filtering hypoelliptic case: 2D integrated bm.
+- Debug and run the 'IBM' model in the filtering case.
-- Get some results ready to show Alex, but don't make this the focus of the meeting.
-- Only then do the rest of the stuff.

-### Run methods

-- Re-run the results for the `MvEllipticSDEs` `MvOrnsteinUhlenbeck` and `TS_MvOrnsteinUhlenbeck`.
-    -  `MvOrnsteinUhlenbeck`: N=100, T=100, n_runs=100 -f -s - os (without $N^2$ smoothing)
-    - `TS_MvOrnsteinUhlenbeck`: N=100, T=10, n_runs=100 -f -s -os (without $N^2$ smoothing)
-- Run the filtering for both a 2D/4D linear hypoelliptic example.

-### Check results

-- Check that the results for 2 Elliptic cases are consistent with those obtained under the previous API.
+- Check that the 'guided' and 'reparameterised' outputs are the same.

+### IBM Model

-- Check that the results from the hypoelliptic filtering are working.
+- Debug and run the 'IBM' model in the filtering case.

-Once all of the above is done, commit the changes and merge the changes from hypoelliptic into the master branch.

-- *Note*: whe
-- In the elliptic case, run an example of a long time series with high observation noise.
-In this example, offline smoothing methods will perform well, and when extended to the parameter, the PGBS will outperform PG and standard PMMH.
-- Debug an example of a hypoelliptic offline smoothing thing.
-- Check that the filtering results are consistent for the backward guided and backward reparameterised Feynman-Kac models in the elliptic case.
+- Check that the 'guided' and 'reparameterised' outputs are the same.

-- Offline smoothing: check that the elliptic and hypoelliptic case run smoothly.
-- Write a script to evaluate the curse of dimensionality for particle filters in high dimensions.
+### FHN (Fitzhugh-Nagumo) Model

+- Look at the paper and come up with a parameterisation
 - Implement the standard and integrated forms of the Fitzhugh-Nagumo model.
 We can use numerical simulation to check whether the derivation is correct.
 - Implement some simulation schemes for hypoelliptic diffusions (e.g the locally Gaussian scheme).
+- Come up with a Time Varying CDSSM so that you can test the smoothing in the hypoelliptic case.
+- Run the inference algorithm on the FitzHugh-Nagumo model with real data, using Ito's Formula to transform into an integrated diffusion.
+- In the elliptic case, run an example of a long time series with high observation noise.
+In this example, offline smoothing methods will perform well, and when extended to the parameter, the PGBS will outperform PG and standard PMMH.

 ## Medium Priority

+### Linear SDE proxies for a non-linear dynamical system

+- When a system is highly non-linear, the approach of taking the 0/1st order approximation of the drift coefficient and taking the 0th order approximation of the diffusion coefficient is likely to fail.
+To come up with a good proposal in these cases, we propose a simulation-based approach: if our observations are in a similar position, then we can simply propagate the signal process a few times to come up with a good proposal.
+Think about this for the FHN model...!

+- When locally linearising an SDE to find an appropriate Linear SDE, if the drift coefficient is a constant (so `db` is 0), then if one has chosen an OU proposal (forward, end_pt or aux_bridge), then the algorithm will break.
+- Assuming that the compute cost remains constant, we would assume that performance would be better from linearising the drift coefficient (i.e using an OU).
+Thus, default behaviour in the package should be set to use a diagonal OU Linear SDE.

+### Cleaning the Library

 - The two files `sdes.py` and `feynman_kac.py` need to be cleaned up a bit after all of the changes that you have made.
 It may also be valuable to then clean up the `continuous_discrete_ssms.py`, the `state_space_models` file and the `numerical_schemes.py` file.
 - Create a `sdelib.py` file, that contains implementations of standard non-linear SDEs that appear in the literature.
 - Idea: Create a `linearsdelib.py` file, that contains implementations of the standard linear SDEs that one should use when interacting with the library API.
 Think a bit about whether this is the best approach to take.
 - Extend the `MvLinearGauss` class from the particles package, so that it can deal with the case of non-zero drift in the latent state.
 Extend this change to the `MvDiscreteLinearGauss` class, so that one can use Kalman filter/RTS smoothers to benchmark performance of time varying SDEs and Hypoelliptic SDEs.
 - The API for univariate SDEs is a complete mess!

 There are methods left over from when you tried to set things up so that you could evaluate the score function in the OrnsteinUhlenbeck class.